Edmund Rice (politician)

 Edmund Rice (February 14, 1819 – July 11, 1889) was an American politician.
 Rice served in the U.S. Congress in Minnesota's 4th District from March 4, 1887, to March 3, 1889.

 Early life

-Edmund Rice, Jr. was born in Waitsfield, Vermont on February 14, 1819, to Edmund Rice and Ellen (Durkee) Rice, ethnic English whose ancestors had been in New England since the 17th century.
-He moved to Kalamazoo, Michigan, in November 1838 to study law.
-He was appointed registrar of the court of chancery in 1841.
+Edmund Rice Jr. was born in Waitsfield, Vermont on February 14, 1819, to Edmund Rice and Ellen (Durkee) Rice, ethnic English whose ancestors had been in New England since the 17th century.
+His father, also named Edmund Rice, died when he was young and his siblings began to live in Michigan Territory.
+He acted the role of Big Brother to younger siblings.
+His brother Henry left Kalamazoo for the West about the time Edmund moved to Kalamazoo, Michigan, in November 1838 to study law.
+Edmund was appointed registrar of the court of chancery in 1841.
 He was admitted to the bar association in 1842 and commenced practice in Kalamazoo, Michigan.
 He was appointed master in chancery in 1845.
 Rice enlisted to serve in the Mexican–American War in 1847 and was commissioned first lieutenant of Company A, First Regiment, Michigan Volunteers.
 He was the younger brother of Henry Mower Rice.
-He married Anna Maria Acker on November 28, 1848.
+He married Anna Maria Acker in Kalamazoo on November 28, 1848.